• Skip to main content

 mushrooms and onions added to skillet.

+Step 4.
 In the same skillet, add the remaining butter along with onions and minced garlic.
 Saute until fragrant, about 1-2 minutes.
 Add sliced mushrooms and cook for 3-4 minutes, until they release their liquid.

 sauteed mushrooms and onions shown close up.